 Tranquility and post-apocalyptic blight manage to co-exist along this stretch of cracked road and vandalized tunnels hidden in the middle of the Pennsylvania forest.

-This long-forgotten interstate in the middle of the woods was once part of America's first "superhighway."
-The 13-mile section of the Pennsylvania Turnpike was abandoned in the 1950's when bypasses were built over the mountains and the road was suddenly obsolete.
+This long-forgotten interstate in the middle of the woods was once part of America’s first “superhighway.”
+The 13-mile section of the Pennsylvania Turnpike was abandoned in November of 1968, when a bypass was built over the mountains and the road suddenly became obsolete.
 The area has been closed to vehicles ever since, as nature slowly takes back the land.